felixlopz/hubrise-test-task/content/developers/api/en/deliveries.md

   description:
 ---

 A delivery can optionally be attached to an order.
-It is used to track the delivery, including the estimated pickup and drop-off times, the driver details and the delivery status.
+This tracks the delivery details, including estimated pickup and drop-off times, driver information, and delivery status.

 ### 1. Create a Delivery